 For us winter is all about snow.

-When you live in Canada you either move to the coastal regions where the climate is more mild (there's a very good reason that 95.5% of Canada's populace lives on the west coast FYI - this is a huge exaggeration), you stay put and complain like heck (oh my goodness do Canadians ever like to kvetch about the cold), or you bloom where you're planted (so to speak, as nothing blooms in winter).
+When you live in Canada you either move to the coastal regions where the climate is more mild (there's a good reason why so many Canadians love the west coast), you stay put and complain like heck (oh my goodness do Canadians ever like to kvetch about the cold), or you bloom where you're planted (so to speak, as nothing blooms in winter).

 We are members of the third grouping.
 I grew up on the Canadian prairie at the same latitude of Moscow, Russia.
 I now live in a more mountainous, treed and southern (barely) latitude and I consider that an improvement.
 Yes, it's cold but not as cold as Alberta.
 There are mountains (nothing like the rockies though) and best of all there's snow.
 Because frankly winter is not worth living without snow.